 Description: A shield inscribed in a circle.
 On one side of the shield is a lion rampant in a field of white, or in the language of heraldry, on a field of silver.
 His claws are tinged with gold.
 On the other side of the shield, on a green field, is a crescent and above the crescent, a golden head of wheat.
 Woven in and around the shield we see a ribbon with the motto of Xavier University, "DEO ADJUVANTE NON TIMENDUM."

 Symbolism: The gold and the white, or silver, are Xavier's colors.
 The green field signifies confidence in God; the lion, symbol of courage and strength, represents the Xavier student, nourished with the wheat, which is the symbol of the Blessed Sacrament; the wheat may also stand for the Sisters of the Blessed Sacrament who founded Xavier University.
 The claws and the tongue of the lion are gold to indicate that the source of the Xavierite's strength is the Blessed Sacrament (the golden wheat).
 The crescent symbolizes Mary, the Virgin Mother of God from whom the Second Divine Person, the Blessed Wheat, arose; it also represents the city of New Orleans commonly referred to as the "Crescent City."

 Motto: "DEO ADJUVANTE, NON TIMENDUM."
-A free translation of the Latin may be rendered as, "WITH GOD AS OUR HELPER, ONE MUST NOT FEAR."
-Or again, "IF GOD BE WITH US, NOTHING IS TO BE FEARED."
-Date of adoption: This seal was adopted in 1950, at which time it replaced the seal formerly used.
-Designer: This seal was designed by Sister M. Lurana Neely, S.B.S., former Associate Professor of Art at Xavier University.
+A free translation of the

+Latin may be rendered as, "WITH GOD AS OUR HELPER, ONE MUST NOT FEAR."
+Or again, "IF GOD BE WITH US, NOTHING formerly used.